Here you can find answers to the questions we get asked most frequently.

 Are lawn-free gardens really usable spaces?

 Lawn-free gardens are some of our favourite gardens to design.
-Home owners with these gardens benefit from increased birdlife, butterflies and other insects, as well as lower maintenance costs and lower watering costs.
-When we design a lawn-free garden we incorporate pathways and seating areas, and use lawn-replacement groundcovers and gravel to introduce texture.
+Having no lawn often means that the planting beds can be that much more generous and as such, homeowners benefit from increased birdlife, butterflies and other insects, as well as lower maintenance costs and lower watering costs.
+When we design a lawn-free garden we incorporate pathways and seating areas, and use lawn-replacement groundcovers and gravel to introduce different textures.

 I have an existing garden.
 Will you remove all my plants?

 If you want specific plants to remain in place we’ll incorporate them into your new design.
-It’s also worth keeping large trees and shrubs as these provide an already established structural element to the garden – provided they are not weeds or invader species, and are not damaging your property.
-Some plants such as Sanseveria, Portulacaria, Aloe and most groundcovers can also be split and replanted if they are overgrown, so if you have such species we will do this for you.
+It’s also worth keeping large trees as these provide an already established structural element to the garden – provided they are not invader species, are in good health and are not damaging your property.
+More often than not, the very reason clients commission us to re-design their garden is because their existing garden is no longer meeting their requirements, and so usually most of the plants are past their best.

 What is the benefit of having a professional planting design?